tharushaudana/esp-program-protector/README.md

-Sure, here's the README.md for your ESP program security guard:

----

 # ESP Program Security Guard

 A simple but powerful method to prevent copying the program binary file from ESP devices and reflashing it to another ESP device.